shughes1000/NFL-4th-Down-Decision-Calculator/README.md

-Using public data from NFL games I designed a predictive model that suggests whether to punt, kick a field goal, or go for it on fourth down when given the field position and yards needed for a first down.
+Using public data from NFL games, I designed a predictive model that suggests whether to punt, kick a field goal, or go for it on fourth down when given the field position and yards needed for a first down.

 I acquired the play by play data used for this project from Ben Baldwin of the NFLfastR community.
 Note that